 Disha is an IIM Calcutta alumnus and has spent over a decade with corporate giants like Paytm.com, Yatra.com and Mentor Graphics.
 She is currently a senior leader with Amazon India.
 Besides her corporate career, Disha loves to write and has authored many books.

-Gabriel Rosenstock Born 1949 in postcolonial Ireland, Gabriel Rosenstock is a poet, tankaist, haikuist, novelist, playwright, short story writer and essayist, author-translator of over 180 books, including works for children.
-Irish (Gaelic), the oldest literary language in Europe after Latin and Greek, is his language of choice.
-He has transcreated many writers from the Indian subcontinent in Irish including K. Satchidanandan, Dileep Jhaveri, Munir Niazi, Hemant Divate, Rati Saxene, Udayan Thakker, Gulammohammed Sheikh, Tagore, Iqbal, as well as haikuists K. Ramesh, Kala Ramesh and Janak Sapkota.
-A selection of his poems translated from the Irish I Open My Poem was published by Poetrywala, Mumbai.
+Gabriel Rosenstock is a poet, tankaist, haikuist, novelist, playwright, short story writer and essayist, and author-translator of over 180 books, including works for children.
+Gaelic, the oldest literary language in Europe after Latin and Greek, is his language of choice.
+He has translated many writers from the Indian subcontinent in Gaelic including K. Satchidanandan, Dileep Jhaveri, Munir Niazi, Hemant Divate, Rati Saxena, Udayan Thakker, Gulam Mohammed Sheikh, Tagore, Iqbal, as well as haikuists K. Ramesh, Kala Ramesh and Janak Sapkota.
+A selection of his poems translated from the Gaelic I Open My Poem was published by Poetrywala, Mumbai.
 Gabriel is on the Advisory Board of PoetryIndia.com and a member of Aos Dána, The Irish Academy of Arts and Letters.

 Harimohan Paruvu is a writer and an executive coach.
 He completed his Civil Engineering and MBA from Osmania University and worked in the corporate sector for a decade before focusing his attention on writing.
 His previous books include The Men Within – A Cricketing Tale, If You Love Someone... and 50 Not Out!
 He lives in Hyderabad with his wife Shobha and his daughter Anjali.

 Jerry Pinto is a Mumbai-based writer of poetry, prose and children’s fiction.
-His novel Em and the Big Hoom won the Windham-Campbell award managed by the Beinecke Library at the Yale University; the Sahitya Akademi award; the Hindu Lit for Life award and the Crossword award.
-His analysis of the figure of Helen in Helen: the life and times of Bollywood H-Bomb won him the National Award for the Best Book on Cinema.
+His novel Em and the Big Hoom (2012) won the Windham-Campbell Award managed by the Beinecke Library, Yale University; the Sahitya Akademi Award; the Hindu Lit for Life Award; and the Crossword Award.
+His analysis of the figure of Helen in Helen: The Life and Times of an H-Bomb (2006) won him the National Award for the Best Book on Cinema.
 He is on the board of MelJol, an NGO that works in the child rights space; SPARROW, an archive for women; and The People's Free Reading Room & Library, one of his city's first public libraries.

 Karan Anshuman is a screenwriter and filmmaker based in Mumbai, India.
 He is the director of the 2015 film Bangistan and the creator and director of Inside Edge, India’s first Amazon Original.
 An ex-film critic for Mumbai Mirror, he spends his time nerding out on film, trivia, science and design.
 Kashmirnāmā is his debut novel.